The annual Orionid meteor shower reaches peak activity on 21 October 2021.

 The Orionid meteor shower is so-called because its peak activity has the shower radiant in Orion.

 A meteor shower’s radiant is the position in the sky from where the shower meteors appear to emanate.
-In this case the Orionids’ radiant is near the star Betelgeuse in Orion (see the illustration at the top of this page).
+In this case the Orionids’ radiant is near the star Betelgeuse in Orion.

 Meteor showers are typically (but not always) associated with comets.
 As a comet orbits the Sun, it releases dust.
 Earth passes through these dust streams every year and, when this happens, the number of meteor trails seen increases.